Ala-Me-Da/EssentialDataStructures/Heaps/README.md

 * Parent node value <  Child node value (Minimum Heap)
 * Parent node value >  Child node value (Maximum Heap).

-Binary Heaps store minimum or maximum values in the root of the tree, i.e. the first element in a array.
-Binary Heaps often follow the array Binary Tree scheme, with the following rules for parent, left child, and right child nodes for an array called "heap" with index i :
+Binary Heaps store minimum or maximum values in the root of the tree, i.e. the first element in an array.
+Binary Heaps often are implemented with an array, so the indices for identifying parent and child nodes follow these formulas:

  * Parent Node:
  ``` Java